Ashley-Edge/ao-docker-tech-test/Readme.md

 To ensure that the local developer experience is as seamless as possible, I have used a docker-compose.yaml file to define and run my two containers with one single command `docker-compose up -d`

-## Future Improvements: Part 1
+## Future Improvements

-One of NGINX's most powerful capabilitles is to be a load balancer over multiple instances.
+One of NGINX's most powerful capabilities is to be a load balancer over multiple instances.
 This allows your application to be highly available; distributing the load.

 ![proposed plan](https://trello-attachments.s3.amazonaws.com/608d7ef51f885986542e0ad7/6091bc74da55476e10e2c8e4/8a5c78532d81ba4fcdd0e8b18d602a17/NGINX_plan.png)

-## Notes: Part 1
+## Notes

-To further improve seamlessnes I would like to explore the idea of triggering a webhook to auto docker-compose the application when a developer has pushed improvements to GitHub.
+To further improve seamlessness I would like to explore the idea of triggering a webhook to auto docker-compose the application when a developer has pushed improvements to GitHub.
 I will explore this idea in part 2 of this tech test.
 I will be using everything from this part to complete further parts.

-### Part 2
+## Part 2: The Brief

 The application is currently built and packaged using an on-premise TeamCity installation and deployed to the virtual servers using Octopus Deploy.
 The team would like to modernise the deployment pipeline for the application now that it is running in a container.
 They have also expressed interest in having their infrastructure and pipeline defined as code to serve as a template to avoid repeat work when migrating similar applications.